codelearncreate/c2lc-edu-toolkit/content/lesson-plans-and-materials/cubetto/use-directions/index.md

 Students will explore:

-* the basic commands: left, right, forward.
+* The basic commands: left, right, forward

 ### Coding to Learn and Create

 Students will learn about:

-* the importance of clear communication.
+* The importance of clear communication
-* interpreting a simple map.
+* Interpreting a simple map
-* the use of basic directionality in daily activities.
+* The use of basic directionality in daily activities
-* working together in a small group setting: sharing materials, turn taking and listening..
+* Working together in a small group setting: sharing materials, turn taking and listening

 ### Curriculum Connections